ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Discarding the OSCORE Security Context # {#discard-context}

-There are a number of cases where C or RS have to discard the OSCORE Security Context that they share, and may establish a new one (see {{establish-new-context}}).
+There are a number of cases where C or RS have to discard the OSCORE Security Context that they share, after which they can establish a new one (see {{establish-new-context}}).

-C MUST discard the current OSCORE Security Context shared with RS when any of the following occurs.
+C MUST discard the current OSCORE Security Context shared with RS when any of the following occurs:

 * The OSCORE Sender Sequence Number space of C is exhausted.